rehanbawakhan/TV-Website/README.md

 ## Domains

-The club operates in 5 key domains:
+The club operates in 6 key domains:

 1. **Automotive** - Vehicle design and engineering
 2. **Robotics** - Autonomous systems and AI
 3. **Design** - UI/UX and visual design
 4. **Media** - Content creation and photography
 5. **Marketing** - Brand strategy and outreach
+6. **Programming** - Building Projects like this and assisting other domainds.

 ## Deployment